andim/noisyopt/README.md

 # noisyopt

-Python package for local optimization of noisy functions.
+Python library for optimization of noisy functions.

 Currently variants of the following algorithms are implemented:
 - pattern search with adaptive sampling